 Summer Vacations

-- Dealerships offering summer tune-ups, which often provide great margins for them
+• Dealerships offering summer tune-ups, which often provide great margins for them

-- Retailers bundling travel necessity deals, from luggage to sun care to hiking gear
+• Retailers bundling travel necessity deals, from luggage to sun care to hiking gear

-- Local attractions campaigning to get guests returning within their metro areas and beyond
+• Local attractions campaigning to get guests returning within their metro areas and beyond

-- Travel agents posting about special deals, booking bucket list trips and delivering need-to-know information for travel outside the U.S.
+• Travel agents posting about special deals, booking bucket list trips and delivering need-to-know information for travel outside the U.S.

-- Boutique hotels and bed and breakfasts offering summer specials and highlighting what makes their accommodations exclusive
+• Boutique hotels and bed and breakfasts offering summer specials and highlighting what makes their accommodations exclusive

 Summer Festivals and Concerts

 Summer is always the time for festivals and concerts.
 Capitalize on people’s desire to get out and have fun by targeting your advertisers in the space.
-Organizers of the events will appreciate event coverage.
+Organizers of the events will appreciate the coverage.

 Additionally, hotels, restaurants and other hospitality-related businesses could use these activities to bolster promotions that tie in.
 For example, if a music festival is on the calendar, nearby restaurants and bars could offer special discounts for concertgoers who bring in ticket stubs.